ahlstromcj/potext/README.md

         from non-present message contexts, as per the GNU documentation.
         This avoid unnecessary message translation collisions in the dictionary code.
+    *   Improved the work.sh, added an --uninstall option.

 ##  Documentation